Page-bottom layout change on the way. Details here.

 - There's a single Blue ChuChu in one small room in the Great Bay Temple.
 As like other ChuChus it poses almost no threat, but unlike other ChuChus it doesn't contain an item, its sole function is to be frozen for use as a platform.

-- Majora's Mask has one Peahat hidden in a pit in Termina Field; kill it for a Piece of Heart and you've never got to fight another one.
+- Majora's Mask has one Peahat hidden in a pit in Termina Field; kill it for a Piece of Heart and you never get to fight another one.
 This wouldn't be so unusual had the previous game not featured numerous Peahats of the same type in similar areas.

 - Similarly, normal Poes are only found in one room of the Stone Tower Temple, and a solitary 'normal' (as opposed to Business Scrubs and Mad Scrubs) Deku Scrub enemy is found in the Swamp Spider House.
 Both of these were a lot more numerous in Ocarina Of Time.